 - From the navigation panel, go to Advanced Settings > Administration > Operation Mode tab. - 2.
-Select any of these operation modes: - Wireless router mode (default): In wireless router mode, the wireless router connects to the Internet and provides Internet access to available devices on its own local network. - Media Bridge: This setup requires two wireless routers.
-The second router serves as a media bridge where multiple devices such as Smart TVs and gaming consoles can be connected via ethernet. - Access Point mode: In this mode, the router creates a new wireless network on an exising network. - 3.
+Select any of these operation modes: - Wireless router mode (default): In wireless router mode, the wireless router connects to the Internet and provides Internet access to available devices on its own local network. - Access Point mode: In this mode, the router creates a new wireless network on an existing network. - 3.
 Click Apply.